laurentgauthier/p-vehicle-detection-and-tracking/README.md

 ## Classifier Training

-The training of the vehicle/non-vehicle classifier has not been a challenge, and a score of over 94% was consistently achieved.
+The training of the vehicle/non-vehicle classifier has not been a challenge, and a score of over 94% (and up to 98%) was consistently achieved.

 ## Parameter Tuning